 Yonge and Eglinton (Midtown)

-Known as "Yonge and Eligible" due to the young professional crowd that frequent this area, Yonge and Eglinton is less pretentious than Bloor-Yorkville and offers cool, unique finds mixed with mainstream GAP/Starbucks appeal.
-A mall and indoor shopping concourse are on the corner, or walk north on Yonge and peruse a variety of interesting clothing, home decor, and bookstores.
+Known as "Yonge and Eligible" due to the young professionals that frequent this area, Yonge and Eglinton is less pretentious than Bloor-Yorkville and offers cool, unique finds mixed with mainstream appeal.
+A mall and indoor shopping concourse are on the corner, or walk north on Yonge Street and peruse a variety of clothing, home decor, and bookstores.
 Buy yourself something pretty and head to one of the many area clubs and eateries to hang with the beautiful people.

-Yonge and Eglinton is about a 15 min subway ride from Union Station or Eaton Centre on the Yonge line heading north.
+Yonge and Eglinton is about a 15-minute subway ride from Union Station or Eaton Centre on the Yonge-University line heading north.

 10 of 11

-For your indoor shopping pleasure, the PATH is an underground system of walkways lined with stores, restaurants, and services.
-The atmosphere may be lacking - it is, after all, a tunnel - but on days when the weather is crummy, it's a good way to stay toasty and dry.
+For your indoor shopping pleasure, the PATH is an underground system of over 19 miles of walkways mainly running parallel to Yonge Street and Bay Street.
+Lined with stores, restaurants, and services, the PATH's atmosphere may be lacking, but on days when the weather is crummy, it's a good way to stay toasty and dry.

 11 of 11

 Foreign visitors flock to Vaughn Mills, one of the largest malls in Canada, located beside Canada's Wonderland.
-It has almost 1.3 million square feet (110,000 m²) of retail space.
-Vaughn Mills is open 362 days a year, closing only on Good Friday, Easter Sunday and Christmas Day.
+It has almost 1.3 million square feet (110,000 square meters) of retail space.
+Vaughn Mills is open 362 days a year, closing only on Good Friday, Easter Sunday, and Christmas Day.

-The Legoland Discovery Centre is an indoor family attraction located at Vaughn Mills.
+The Legoland Discovery Centre is an indoor family attraction located at the mall.